 Scene

-Here you can select if the simulation should be calculated using the CPU or GPU.
-Complex calculations (dense mesh, many collisions) should be calculated using the GPU (graphics card) and only simple scenes using the CPU.
-With an active GPU option, the desired card can then also be selected as Compute Device for systems with multiple graphics cards.
+Here you can select whether the simulation is to be calculated on the computer's main processor (CPU) or the graphics card (GPU).
+For sufficiently complex calculations (dense mesh, many collisions), the graphics card is always faster; the CPU can only be faster for very simple scenes.
+With the GPU option, the desired card can also be selected under Compute Device for systems with several graphics cards.

 Note also the following Limitations

-If you have selected the GPU option in Device, you can select the graphics card of your system here.
+If you have selected the GPU option under Device, you can select the graphics card of your system here.
 If several graphics cards are available, you can then select the fastest card or the one with the largest memory, for example.
-If there is only one graphics card, you can ignore this setting.
+If only one graphics card is available, you can ignore this setting.

-This setting affects aerodynamic effects that can be activated in Rigid Bodies and clothing.
-In their tags, you will find both parameters Drag and Lift in the Forces tab.
+This setting affects aerodynamic effects that can be activated in Rigid Bodies and for Cloth.
+In their tags, you will find the two parameters Drag and Lift in the "Forces" tab.
 Increase these values so that you can create aerodynamic effects such as leaves sailing through the air or flags fluttering in the wind.

-The higher the Air Density, the stronger the aerodynamic effects, while an Air Density of 0 eliminates the same.
+The higher the Air Density, the stronger the aerodynamic effects, while an Air Density of 0 eliminates the same effects.
 Corresponding objects then behave as if they were in a vacuum.

 In the following scene, the air density is 0, 1 and 5 (from the back left to the front right).